lpod/lpod-python/doc/level1.rst

 sibling, previous sibling, and the list of its children.
 These methods (which are provided by the underlying XML API) are available whatever the element type.

-Any element provides a delete and a copy method.
-The deletion removes the element itself and all its children.
-The copy creates a new instance of the element with all its children; this instance is free and can be inserted later in any place in the same document or in another document.
+Any element provides a ``clone`` method, which creates a new instance of the element with all its children; this instance is free and can be inserted later in any place in the same document or in another document.
+An element may be removed through a ``delete`` method from its parent element; the deletion removes the element itself and all its children.

 Some elements are created without any predefined attachment, i.e. as a free elements; they can be inserted later at the right place.
 Other elements, whose definition doesn't make sens out of a specific context, are directly created in place.

 Any element is able to be serialized and exported as an XML, UTF8-encoded string.
 Symmetrically, an element can be created from an application- provided XML string.
 As a consequence, lpOD-based applications can remotely transmit or receive any kind of ODF content.